Canop/crev/cargo-crev/src/doc/getting_started.md

 repeated every time.
 The exact `--cmd` to use for each IDE can vary, and you can ask for help in figuring it out on the `crev`'s gitter channel.

-After reviewing the code use the standard `cargo crev review <cratename>` to create the *review proof*.
+After reviewing the code, use the standard `cargo crev review <cratename>` to create the *review proof*.

 ### Editing *review proof*